What Happens To A Narcissist In The End? (Better or Worse)

 To escape their fears or gain a (fake) sense of courage, some narcissists may become addicted to drugs or alcohol.

 A drug-fueled alternative reality also helps them escape the reality of being abandoned in a loveless and scornful state.
-In a way, their drug dependency helps to fill the void inside them, of having lost control over people.
+In a way, their drug dependency helps fill the void inside them, of losing control over people.

 While addiction may itself increase the risk of suicide, age may also play a damaging role in this.